SuperOfficeDocs/superoffice-docs/docs/video-meeting/disconnect-provider.md

 ---
+title: Disconetct provider
-title: disconnect_video_provider
+uid: disconnect_video_provider
 description: How to disconnect video provider
-author: {github-id}             # Your GitHub alias.
+author: {github-id}
 keywords:
-so.topic: howto             # article, howto, reference, concept, guide so.envir: cloud              # cloud or onsite so.client: online            # online, web, win, pocket, or mobile
+so.topic: howto
+so.envir: cloud
+so.client: online
 ---

 # How to disconnect video provider